 The word “Tong” means clearing, access, flowing and circulating.
 In this context it means clearing the diseased “Chi” from your meridians, enhancing smooth flow of blood and “Chi” circulating the universe and gaining access to the cosmic power.

 “Ling” means effectiveness, swiftness and alertness.
 It is effective in the treatment of diseases, in strengthening the body and cultivating sixth sense and psychic power.

 Master Huang Xing Qiang from Guilin, China studied qigong Chinese Herbal Medicine and “Wushu” since his childhood days with renowned masters of those days.
 He was involved as lecturer and adviser to various academic institutions since 1978.
 He is the founder of the Tong Ling Chi gong.

 There are 11 basic exercises in the Tong Ling Chi gong system.
 The requirements of these exercises are simple and easy to learn, no risk of deviations etc. All the exercises can be done in a small place.
 Any individual who trains in this Chi gong can acquire strong Chi sensations after a short practice period.
 This can lead to self cultivation to overcome health problems and also the ability to transmit Chi to heal others.

 The practitioner will be able to feel the increase in his mental power and health.

-As we practice the Qigong through the different exercises we are going through harmonizing the flow of Qi in our body mainly the flow of the micro and the macro orbit.
+As we practice the Chi gong through the different exercises we are going through harmonizing the flow of Chi in our body mainly the flow of the micro and the macro orbit.
 Along the spine are all of our vital organs and as we bend and twist our spine during the qigong exercises, we are actually massaging the vital organs in our body and thus maintaining our health.
 The organs in our body function together and compliment each other so we have to keep them in good shape all the time.